cultuurnet/uitpas-beheer-angular/docs/architecture/files_app.md

  Contains functionality that is used across the multiple controllers.
 Some files of more importance are:

 * `app.controller.js`: Contains general routing and authentication functionality.
 * `day.factory.js`: Creates moment objects from date strings.Circumvents a bug in JavaFX: https://bugs.openjdk.java.net/browse/JDK-8090098.
-Also see: https://jira.uitdatabank.be/browse/UBR-212
+Also see: https://jira.uitdatabank.be/browse/UBR-212.
+This might become obsolete.
-* ``:
-* ``:
+* `uitpas-router.service.js`: Contains redirection logic based on UiTPAS type and status.

+---
 ## Styles
  Contains all the [Sass](http://sass-lang.com) .scss files for styling.

  Read more about [styling and markup](../development/styling_and_markup.md).

+---
 ## Views
  Contains all the template files used in the app states.